utkarshkukreti/dust-deploy/README.md

     port: 22
     user: root

-    # because this alone won't tell dust what to do, let's for example install a package
+    # because this alone won't tell dust what to do, let's for example install some useful packages
     recipes:
       packages: [ 'vim', 'git-core', 'rsync' ]